cavo789/blog/blog/2024/06/24/behat-introduction/index.md

 As you can see, the `Given I am on...` line is in green: Behat, thanks to our Chrome driver, has been able to reach the page.

-Then the line `Then I click on the "Blog" menu item` is in yellow and this is normal since we haven't yet create the function and, logically, `Then I should be on "/blog"` is in blue because that sentence wasn't executed yet (skipped).
+Then the line `Then I click on the "Blog" menu item` is in yellow and this is normal since we haven't yet created the function and, logically, `Then I should be on "/blog"` is in blue because that sentence wasn't executed yet (skipped).

 ## Writing our iClickOnTheMenuItem method